AntonPetrochenko/Luma/README.md

 - [ ] Support, new nice things, etc...

 Current tasks:
-- [x] Motion, block placement, chat
+- Implement game mode loading
-- [ ] Proper multiworld (better to get this done as early as possible)
+- Proper multiworld (better to get this done as early as possible)
-- [ ] Persistent level storage.
+- Persistent level storage.
 Gonna need a custom format for the goodies.

 Future important tasks:
 - [ ] Implement ray-casting for CPE PlayerClick